glucasroe/glucasroe.github.io/resume.markdown

 date: '2018-01-20 14:55:00'
 ---

-> Designer and general internet nerd, with affinities in strategy, communications, and product research.
+Design leader and general nerd, with affinities in strategy, communications, and product research.
 Focused on product strategy, IA, structure, design, performance, and meeting user's needs.
-Conscientious, idealistic, and lots of heart.
+Conscientious, idealistic, lots of heart.

-### <a href="/files/glr-resume.pdf">Download a PDF of my Resume</a>
+<a href="/files/glr-resume.pdf"><button>Download a PDF of my resume</button></a>

 ## Education: